 ACLU has opposed Patriot Act

-In more recent history, the ACLU has been a strong voice in opposition to the USA Patriot Act of 2001, its renewal (Patriot II), and other legislation passed in response to the threat of terrorism following the al-Qaida attacks of September 11, 2001.
-The ACLU asserts that the legislation as enacted violates the letter and spirit of the Bill of Rights.
+More recently, the ACLU has been a strong voice in opposition to the USA Patriot Act of 2001, its renewal (Patriot II), and other legislation passed in response to the threat of terrorism following the al-Qaida attacks of September 11, 2001.
+The ACLU asserts that the law violates the letter and spirit of the Bill of Rights.
 The ensuing debate on the balance between the protection of civil liberties and security priorities has led to an increase in the ACLU’s activities as well as growth in its membership since 2001.

-Each chapter has a certain amount of autonomy, allowing it to work independently of the national organization in New York.
-In fact, many of the ACLU’s cases originate at the local level and are handled by lawyers there who review state legislation on behalf of individuals or parties concerning civil liberties and First Amendment issues within the state.
+The ACLU, headquartered in New York City, has local chapters in each state.
+Each chapter has a certain amount of autonomy, allowing it to work independently of the national organization.
+In fact, many of ACLU’s cases originate at the local level and are handled by lawyers there who review state legislation on behalf of individuals or parties concerning civil liberties and First Amendment issues within the state.

 It has supported the separation of state and church by opposing government-sponsored displays of religious symbols on public property, affirmative action as a means of redressing discrimination, and reproductive rights of women.